 Biological Resources

 RECON provides a full range of biological services for a wide range of public and private projects, from re-development or infill projects to large-scale infrastructure and development projects.
 We see our role as a team partner to efficiently guide clients through the environmental process and navigate regulatory requirements related to biological resources.
 We have extensive knowledge of local biological resources and the regulations surrounding them.
-Our credentials include permits, authorizations, and training for special-status species in southern California, including jurisdictional wetlands, Quino checkerspot butterfly, coastal California gnatcatcher, least Bell’s vireo, fairy shrimp, arroyo toad, western burrowing owl, and various listed plant species.
+Our credentials include permits, authorizations, and training for special-status species in southern California, including jurisdictional wetlands, Crotch’s bumble bee, Quino checkerspot butterfly, coastal California gnatcatcher, least Bell’s vireo, fairy shrimp, arroyo toad, western burrowing owl, and various listed plant species.

 Our technical expertise of biological resources, paired with our solid understanding of applicable local, state, and federal regulations, ensures that regulatory requirements and mitigation solutions are identified during the initial phases of project planning.
 Our team is experienced in developing biological technical reports that meet the regulatory requirements for various jurisdictions throughout southern California.
 With our reputation for great service and positive relationships with regulatory agencies, including the U.S. Fish and Wildlife Service, U.S. Army Corps of Engineers, California Department of Fish and Wildlife, and local jurisdictions, we have a track record of success securing agency permits and approvals for projects with complex biological and wetland resources.